openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

         the apps are modules and you have only to load them or unload them..
 After this quick introduction i think we must go to the installation and see it by your self. (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [BashShell.net/mike: Using nl to Number Lines](http://bashshell.net/commands/using-nl-to-number-lines/)

 The nl utility is use for numbering lines of a text file.
-It™s easy to use, and there are only a few options that you need to remember.
+Itâ€™s easy to use, and there are only a few options that you need to remember.
 Start by creating a file with ten consecutive lines. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Python4Kids/Brendan Scott: New Tutorial - A Functioning Stand Alone Python Program](http://python4kids.wordpress.com/2011/05/17/a-functioning-stand-alone-python-program/)

 In the last tutorial we created a file using our text editor and saved a function to it.
-This file was called trivia.py and in it was the module trivia.
+This file was called trivia.py and in it was the module â€œtriviaâ€.
 We then started Python in a console and import()ed the trivia module.
-Once imported, it created a namespace and we could access the askQuestion() function from within the trivia namespace by using a dot “ trivia.askQuestion().
+Once imported, it created a â€œnamespaceâ€ and we could access the askQuestion() function from within the trivia namespace by using a dot â€“ trivia.askQuestion().
 In order for the module to work properly we had to include an import statement within the module itself so that everything that the module relied upon was imported within the module.
 We then manually loaded our data from a pickle file we created and, manually, ran the askQuestion() function on the first question in our data store.
 Finally we added docstrings to the function and the module.

-In this tutorial we™re going to try to do much the same thing again, but without using the Python interpreter.
+In this tutorial weâ€™re going to try to do much the same thing again, but without using the Python interpreter.
 That is, we will need to take the things we did in the interpreter and implement them in our trivia.py file.
 We will have a functioning (although still quite simple) stand alone Python program. (...)

-
+â€

 ### For System Administrators

+â€œ

         [ServerWatch/Joe Brockmeier: Discover Rootkits With Unhide](http://www.serverwatch.com/tutorials/article.php/3933691/article.htm)